There’s no question too small – or silly

 What is a triathlon?

 It’s a three-stage race consisting of a swim, usually in open water, a bike stage, and a final push/run stage.
 Here at Superhero Tri you can choose if you want to do a whole triathlon or team up and do one stage each as a relay.
-We're also creating a new challenge for 2018: the Superhero Charge (3km).
-This one-stage lakeside challenge invites Superheroes to run, walk, cycle, push, be pushed or anything in between along the 3km course.

 Who can enter Superhero Tri?

 That depends on the race.
 Participants entering our solo events must consider themselves to have a disability.
 Anyone can enter our team events, as long as least one member of the team considers themselves to have a disability.
-Please see the below for our minimum ages.
+Please see the below for our recommended minimum ages.

 Do I need a classification?